pavlovdog/QBF_test/README.md

 ```bash
 ```

+## TODO

+- Integrate Sentry
+- Move configuration to the environment
+- GoDoc
+- Docker fix
+- Read at least 1 style guide for Go :/

 ## Endpoints

 List of the endpoints, implemented in the API.

 ### Ping

-Simple as always, just test the connection
+Simple as always, just test the connection is fine.

 ```bash
 curl -i http://localhost:8080/ping